Every year on the Saturday before Mother’s Day is a not oft recognized holiday by many families.

 Our reunion began that day.

 At first, it was just text messages.
 Then slowly we began to communicate via phone.
 The first time I heard him say “Goodnight Mamma, I love you” time stood still.
-That November – January, there was no darkness.
+That November – to January, there was no darkness.
 That December on his birthday his sisters and I called him to sing Happy Birthday.
 I got to send him Christmas presents, and he sent me the most priceless gift he could ever give, photo albums full of pictures from his life.

 Years of anger, resentment, and realizations that I’d somehow blocked myself from having psychologically happened in a very short amount of time.
 I realized that his biological father didn’t know what love is.
 Years and (many) children later, he still didn’t know what it was like to (allow himself to) be loved or to give love.
 The anger and resentment I had towards him fell away.